KoopReynders/this-website-is-mine/README.md

 4. In Terminal: NPM install dotenv

+## Deploy

+Voeg `.env` met variabelen toe aan de NodeJS online environment.

+Voor Render: 'You can bulk-add variables from your .env file to Render by clicking "Add from .env" in the Environment page of your service.'

 ## Bronnen

 - [How to use environment variables from a .env file in Node.js](https://geshan.com.np/blog/2024/11/nodejs-dotenv/)